rahimkhoja/Crypto-Currency-Trade-Finder/README.md

 That's it!
 Now you should be able to run Jupyter using the datascience Docker image on your local machine.

-## Running The Notebook From Jupyter
+## Accessing The Crypto Trade Finder Notebook From Jupyter's Web Interface

 1. From the Jupyter homepage, click on the "New" button on the right and select "Terminal".